-- HP PC Hardware Diagnostics UEFI is not included in the preinstall image. - HP PC Hardware Diagnostics UEFI is not included in the HP Tool partition. - The hard drive is damaged.
+- HP PC Hardware Diagnostics UEFI is not included in the preinstallation image. - HP PC Hardware Diagnostics UEFI is not included in the HP Tool partition. - The hard drive is damaged. - NOTE: The HP PC Hardware Diagnostics UEFI download instructions are provided in English only, and you must use a Windows computer to download and create the HP UEFI support environment because only .exe files are provided.